 Malicious code is software designed to gain unauthorized access to a program to cause extensive damage, destroy data, or compromise its availability, integrity, and confidentiality.
 It can adversely affect an operating system and its applications.
 Malware consists of several malicious software variants, including viruses, ransomware, spyware, and worms.

-Ransomware: An extortive type of malicious software that blocks users' access to important files by encrypting their hard drive system.
-The decryption of the files occurs after the user pays the ransom to regain access to his/her system.
+- Ransomware: An extortive type of malicious software that blocks users' access to important files by encrypting their hard drive system.
+The decryption of the files occurs after the user pays the ransom to regain access to their system.

 Maximum Tolerable Downtime (MTD)